micttyoid/quantized-pathfinding/README.md

 ## QnA

 **What'd be different from theory?**

-It's finite. use the boundries instead of infinity in those procedures.
+It's finite.
+Use the boundry instead of infinity in [from-book procedures](https://lukeyoo.fyi/recap/2025/5/dijkstra).

 **How to use them?**

-You'd probably mix with other functionality or algorithms.
+You'd probably mix with other functionalities or algorithms.

 **Any unobvious catch?**

 The input type seems very generous but it may need more traits or method **as you need** within the explorative body of the algorithm.